 Her artwork has received significant critical attention, and she has been featured in the New York Times, Art Forum, Time Out Delhi, NOW Magazine, National Post, Hamilton Spectator, Asian Art News, World Sculpture News, Art India, Vancouver Sun, Art Asia Pacific, New Art Examiner, FUSE Magazine, and other publications.

-Bahl is a founding artist member of SAVAC (South Asian Visual Arts Centre) and ZEN-MIX 2000: Pan-Asian Visual Arts Network in Toronto.
-From 2012-16, she served on the Board of Directors for the South Asian Women’s Creative Collective in NYC.
-She has also received a number of visual arts production grants and fellowships for independent projects and artistic collaborations.
+Bahl has also worked with numerous arts organizations as an educator, curator and arts programmer.
+She is a founding artist member of SAVAC (South Asian Visual Arts Centre) and ZEN-MIX 2000: Pan-Asian Visual Arts Network in Toronto.
+She was the inaugural director of SAVAC from 1997-1999, and she has also served on the Board of Directors for the South Asian Women’s Creative Collective in NYC, and Mercer Union Gallery, A Space Gallery and SAVAC in Toronto.

-She has also worked with a number of arts organizations as an educator, curator and arts programmer.
-She is currently teaching at Saint Francis College and has previously taught at the University of Toronto, Ontario College of Art and Design University, Alfred University, Pratt Institute and Vermont College of Fine Art.
+Bahl has taught studio art, art theory and art history at Saint Francis College (Brooklyn), Bard Microcollege, University of Toronto, Ontario College of Art and Design University, Alfred University, Pratt Institute and Vermont College of Fine Arts, amongst others.